Bulls of Prey: History

 Born to Vojvodina, Serbia, Áron Tamás (drums) is the second permanent and youngest member of Bulls of Prey.
 Tamás completed his classical and popular music studies in Subotica, played drums and percussion in several Serbia-based and Budapest-based formations, including OffGround.
 Currently, besides Bulls of Prey, he is a session musician in various pop-rock formations.
 His playing is inspired by the rhythm section of the bands Slipknot, Metallica, and Iron Maiden.
 Zoltán Zakar (bass guitar) from Budapest is an alumnus of the Kőbányai Zenei Stúdió.
 He learnt from several figures of the Hungarian rock and roll musical scene, like Egon Póka, among others, whose style and sound had a special impact on Zakar's playing.
 Playing bass in the band (R)Evolution, Zakar performed gigs all over Hungary, made acquaintances and shared the stage with many well-known Hungarian and foreign musicians.
 In November 2022, Zoltán Zakar was elected as the best bass player of the 25th Paks Pop-Rock-Jazz Festival.
 Zsolt Berecz (guitar) from Tiszaújváros is the newest member of Bulls of Prey, who brought a new color and energy to the band at the beginning of 2019.
 Berecz, who used to travel for longer or shorter periods in various places around the world (India, Israel, and Turkey) with a team of acrobats jugglers, soon became the band's most experimental musician.
 His major influences are Joe Bonamassa, Steve Vai, and Stevie Ray Vaughan.

 Bulls of Prey released their first single "Hard-assed Queen" in October 2019, which was followed by two other singles in late 2020 ("Kingdom of the End" and "Out of my Hands").
 The band's first EP debuted in November 2021 with the title Believer.
 The release contains the title track, the opener "Golden Calf", the instrumental takes of their former recording "Out of my Hands" and the title track "Believer", as well as a live version of their cover of Sia's 2016 hit "Cheap Thrills".

 Bulls of Prey often shares the stage with bands playing different kinds of music.
 In September 2021, for instance, they performed with the Pécs-based Hungarian hardcore metal band called Frust_HATE and the Georgian hardcore and groove metal group Deadsec.
 Bulls of Prey often plays shows with the Hungarian bands Allen Memories, Rainbow Puke, and Szevaszuram, with whom they became friends throughout the years.

 In November 2022, by winning the best rock band and third best band awards at the 25th Paks Pop-Rock-Jazz Festival, Bulls of Prey was invited to perform at the 26th Antal Légrádi Rock Festival in Balatonboglár in March 2023.

-In June 2023, a young and enthusiastic singer, Dorina Petneházi joined the band as the fifth member.
-The arrival of the energetic singer not only significantly reduced the average age of the band, but also brought a real breath of fresh air with her youthful vigor.
+In June 2023, Dorina Petneházi joined the band as the fifth member.
+The arrival of the singer reduced the average age of the band.
 The presence of Dorina Petneházi opened up new possibilities for Bulls of Prey in terms of backing vocals and harmonies.